betaflight/betaflight.com/docs/wiki/tuning/3-5-tuning-notes.md

 set dyn_notch_width_percent = 20
 ```

-To see what the centre frequency of the notch is doing on each axis in blackbox, and log raw gyro:
+To see what the center frequency of the notch is doing on each axis in blackbox, and log raw gyro:

 ```
 set debug_mode = FFT_FREQ